Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Discussion

 Results are promising, and \textit{moderate} to \textit{substantial} index of agreement between the four reviewers validate the findings.
 We show that the use of LLMs to generate explanations of compiler error messages to augment compiler output in \emph{dcc \texttt{-{}-}help} is feasible when sufficient information such as error and stack trace is provided.

 Our results indicate that LLM-generated explanations perform better at generating compile-time error explanations than run-time.
-We believe this is due to the increased context at run-time, with the LLM needing to incorporate the state of the program, such as uninitialised variable access errors.
-Interestingly, these types of errors are also more challenging for the reviewers to debug.
-We find that the LLM often provides correct conceptual explanation for these problems, but can fall short on smaller technical details.
-For the above case of uninitialised variable accesses, we see reasonable conceptual explanations, but the incorrect variable identified that caused said error, even though the LLM is told which variable is uninitialised from the DCC dynamic analyses.
-Despite these inaccuracies, we found the explanations to be helpful in solving the underlying issues encountered, and explanations were commensurate with a junior member of our teaching team.
+We believe this is due to the increased context requirements at run-time---here, error explanations need to incorporate the \textit{state} of the program.
+We find that the LLM often provides correct conceptual explanation for these problems, but can fall short on smaller technical details, for instance occasionally mis-identifying bug lines.
+Despite this, we overall find that the explanations are helpful in solving code-related issues, with error descriptions and analysis commensurate with a junior member of our teaching team.

-A common problem identified is the LLM's propensity to disregard our prompts instructing it to not solve the problem and output solution source code.
-It is not entirely clear why the LLM or prompt we utilised in this study behaved this way, however, it is not clear that this was pedagogically harmful.
-Regardless, future work may address this limitation using simple post-processing of results to remove code blocks, or evaluation of alternative prompts to ensure solutions are not provided.
+ChatGPT also had a propensity to disregard our prompts instructing it to not solve the problem and output solution source code.
+It is not entirely clear why this occurs, however, this was not pedagogically harmful.
+Future work may address this limitation using simple post-processing of results to remove code blocks, or prompt engineering for better LLM instruction.